 Find out how you can drop off waste that does not fit or belong in your bins.
 Learn about the Wangara Recycling Facility, Tamala Park, Recycling Centre Balcatta and other available facilities.

 Important note: Did you know we have a bulk verge collection service for the collection of mattresses, electronic waste (e-waste), white goods, bulk junk waste, and green waste.
 This service enables you to book a collection for the next available date in your area.
-To find out more, visit the verge collections page.
+To find out more, visit the bulk verge collections page.

 Find on this page: